wagtail/wagtail/docs/advanced_topics/images/custom_image_model.rst

 To do this, you need to add two models to your project:

-- The image model itself that inherits from ``wagtail.images.models.AbstractImage``.
+- The image model itself that inherits from ``wagtail.contrib.images.models.AbstractImage``.
 This is where you would add your additional fields
-- The renditions model that inherits from ``wagtail.images.models.AbstractRendition``.
+- The renditions model that inherits from ``wagtail.contrib.images.models.AbstractRendition``.
 This is used to store renditions for the new model.

 Here's an example: